casfian/hellofirebase2/README.md

 Can be Boiler-plate for any Flutter Project that requires Firebase, Authentication and Provider package.

+Make sure Firebase Authentication Email & Password is used.

 ## Getting Started

 This project is a starting point for a Flutter application.